shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 The Web Experience Toolkit (WET) recently became Service Canada's responsibility and without much knowledge on how the system worked, I had to think analytically on ways to keep the system working flawlessly with the little knowledge I already had about the system.

 Often when prioritizing tasks I use analytical thinking to determine how much time it will take to accomplish a task, any efficient solutions and where I can fit them into my daily schedule.
 I begin my day by organizing the tasks that need to be completed.
+I organize them by priority, the time they take to complete, and by whether or not they can be delegated to someone else.

 Because of my my ability to solve problems quickly, colleagues always come to me to help problem solve their WET issues.